Amitkumar-Vaghela/Jarvis_DSA_project/README.md

 - We aim to make this project a complete server assistant and make it smart enough to act as a replacement for a general server administration.
 The future plans include integrating Jarvis with mobile using React Native to provide a synchronized experience between the two connected devices.

 - Further, in the long run, Jarvis is planned to feature auto deployment supporting elastic beanstalk, backup files, and all operations which a general Server Administrator does.
 The functionality would be seamless enough to replace the Server Administrator with Jarvis.

+# 📌 Summary
+Jarvis is a Python-based virtual assistant designed to simplify daily tasks through voice command automation.
+It uses Python libraries such as Pyttsx3, Speech Recognition, and Wikipedia to perform actions like opening websites, retrieving information, and playing music.
+The project incorporates DSA methodologies like hash maps and recursion to ensure efficient execution.

+In conclusion, Jarvis aims to evolve into a fully-fledged server assistant with mobile integration and enhanced features for broader usability.